 - Visits per Unique Visitor Goal: 2+

-Visitor traffic has been determined as the most critical factor in driving “stickiness”, according to research by the Northwestern Local News Initiative.
-Increasing the number of visitors per unique visitor increases the likelihood of subscribing.
+Visitor traffic has been determined as the most critical factor in driving “stickiness” (the probability that a subscriber will remain a customer), according to research by the Northwestern Local News Initiative.
+Increasing the number of visits per unique visitor increases the likelihood of subscribing.
+There's a direct inverse correlation between the number of days in a month a person visits a news website, and their likelyhood to cancel.

 - % of Unique Visitors that are Known Goal: 5%+